cmdrkotori/mplaylist/README.rst

     qtcreator mplaylist.pro

+To compile, click 'configure project' using the default settings and press the arrow button in the bottom left corner of the window.

 After this the binary should be at ~/src/mplaylist/build.../mplaylist.
 Pin that to your taskbar, create a menu entry, place it on your desktop, or run from the commandline.